ewdss/what-to-do/README.md

 # What to do if you don't know what to do
 Yet another guide to try to find it out what to do.

-Imagine that today you woke up energized and with a strong anticipation of a wonderful day ahead.
+Imagine that you woke up today energized and with a strong anticipation of a wonderful day ahead.
 It's a great feeling that gives you a lot of confidence and support to live today.
 Unfortunately, not every day is the day like that.
-Instead of anticipation of a good day ahead sometimes (or quite often) it is possible to wake up with the question: "What could I do today?"
-Definitely not everyone is trapped with this question: some people live pretty successful and joyful life without asking this question, some people have "build-in" compass that guides them to their goals.
-N.B.
-But don't plant the seed of envy, since you don't know the questions they face.
+Instead of anticipation of a good day ahead, sometimes (or quite often) it is used to wake up with the question: "What could I do today?"
+Not everyone is trapped with this question, definitely: some people live pretty successful and joyful life without asking this question, some people have "build-in" compass that guides them. *But don't plant the seed of envy, since you don't know the questions they face.*

 But if you face questions like "what to do", "what is my purpose", "what value can I deliver", and similar, maybe this guide can be yet another tool to support you in the research of this vital questions.

 To clarify the possible value of this guide:
-1. It may be interesting if you are looking for long-term prospects of your life and you don't even know what it can be about, even in form of dreams and wishes.
+1. It may be interesting if you are looking for long-term prospects of your life and you don't know what it can be about, even in form of dreams and wishes.
-2. It may provide you some support if you know your strategic goal or dream, but it is so far-far away (or complex, or extra-large scale), that you don't have a pathway how to reach it.
+2. It may provide you some support if you know your strategic goal or have a dream, but it is so far-far away (or complex, or extra-large scale), that you don't have a pathway how to reach it.
 3. It is not intented to find the way of doing something you know about, and you basicly know how to do it, but you don't have experience.
 For example, if you need to repair the water tap, but don't know anything about plumbing, this guide is not the right tool to answer the question: "I don't know what to do."

 Few words about the foundation of this guide:
 1. It uses well-known repetitive cycles of action with the feedback loops like PDCA, HADI, Agile iteraction cycle, Cisco PPDIOO, etc.
-2. It is based on the related to the title reccurring ideas from set of the books, articles and movies compiled together.
+2. It is based on the related to the title reccurring ideas from set of courses, books, articles, etc, compiled together.

 ## Disclaimer
 * This is not emergency resque toolkit or medically approved guide.
 Please, seek for the professional medical help in case you need it.
 * This is not "one size fits all" guide.
-Look through and try on what fits you personally, your expectations and possibilities.
+Look through and try on what fits you personally, meets your expectations and matches your possibilities.
-* Human life is a complex thing.
+* Human's life is a complex thing.
 All situations and circumstances are unique.
-You should add "it is common, that ...", "highly likely, that ...", "highly unlikely, that ...", and similar phrases to almost every sentence in this guide.
+You should add "*it is common, that ...*", "*highly likely, that ...*", "*highly unlikely, that ...*", and similar phrases to almost every sentence in this guide.
 * This guide may contain links to some external resources.
 The only reason for that is to support a reader who wants to dig a specific topic deeper.
 There is no any commercial reasons or referral relationship for that.

 ## [Chapter 0 - Some prerequisites before you start](/docs/prerequisited.md)